svercer/zeroplex/README.md

 ## Install Docker on your machine
-If you dont wanna use docker run everyting with php instead of sail and remove sail up command
+If you dont wanna use docker run everyting with php instead of sail and remove sail up command For this you will need to have local 8+ Mysql server installed on your Machine and a latest 8.3 php version with a latest NodeJS.

 ### clone the repository

 ### Run following commands in order